gsam95/Data-Stories/part-2.md

 | My narrative is guided - I'm asking versus claiming | For an audience who isn't aware of all the details, it would be easier to be told | I want the reader to objectiveley assess.
 While I get the feedback (anticipated that diaspora wouldn't know all the details), my primary audience is still the voter.|
 | I also consciously decided not to call out names.
 Would be easier for 'unaware' reader to follow  | The suggestion was that it is okay to be subjective and call out. | Again, I want the reader to be able to objectively decided.
 Subjectivity and name calling would color the reading experience.|

-The third interview had suggestions on altering the tone.
-That I should claim and tell the user.
-Instead of leaving room for them to answer themselves.
-This would be a main change.
-I want the voter to decide for themselves.
-I feel the story is more effective when they conclude themselves.
-Feeding my ideas could be ineffective because there is so much of that outside anyway.
-This was a good observation, but I'll probably choose with the tone I have at the moment.

-The main thing I would like to address from my second interview is the 'give me some numbers to compare' the lynching and communal violence numbers with.
-This I feel is a good challenge both for the story telling and persoanlly - how do I make the numbers speak for themselves without any comparison.
-Any life lost is a crime.
-There shouldn't be a high/low comparison for the gravity to hit the reader.

-The first interview made me consider if I should have pages on context setting.